-1) Land divisions shall be prohibited if located outside of designated village limit boundaries and within an area found to have limited public service capacities (as

-- 21) Land aDivisions of land shall be designed to minimize impacts on coastal resources.
-Except for environmental subdivisions pursuant to Section 66418.2 of the Subdivision Map Act, Aa land division of land shall not be approved if it creates a parcel that would not contain an identified building site that can be developed consistent with all policies of the certified LCP. - 3) The minimum lot size in all land use designations shall not allow land divisions, except mergers and lot line adjustments, where the created parcel would be smaller than the average size of surrounding legal parcels. - 42) Land a Divisions of land outside existing developed areas shall be permitted only in areas with adequate public services, and where they will not have a significant adverse effect, either individually or cumulatively, on coastal resources.
-In addition, land divisions outside village limit boundaries shall only be permitted where 50 percent of the usable parcels in the area have been developed and the created parcels would be no smaller.

-than the average size of surrounding legal parcels, except that lease of a legal parcel at a level of agricultural use that will sustain the agricultural capacity of the site is not prohibited.
+- Land divisions shall be prohibited if located outside of designated village limit boundaries and within an area found to have limited public service capacities (as specified by Section 22.64.140). - 21) Land d Divisions of land shall be designed to minimize impacts on coastal resources.
+Except for environmental subdivisions pursuant to Section 66418.2 of the Subdivision Map Act, Aa land division of land shall not be approved if it creates a parcel that would not contain an identified building site that can be developed consistent with all policies of the certified LCP. - 3) The minimum lot size in all land use designations shall not allow land divisions, except mergers and lot line adjustments, where the created parcel would be smaller than the average size of surrounding legal parcels. - 42) Land d Divisions of land outside existing developed areas shall be permitted only in areas with adequate public services, and where they will not have a significant adverse effect, either individually or cumulatively, on coastal resources.
+In addition, land divisions outside village limit boundaries shall only be permitted where 50 In addition, land divisions outside village limit boundaries shall only be permitted where 50 means of the usable parcels in the area have been developed and the created parcels would be no smaller than the average size of surrounding legal parcels, except that lease of a legal parcel at a level of agricultural use that will sustain the agricultural capacity of the site is not prohibited. - 53) Land d Divisions of land shall be designed to cluster development in order to minimize site disturbance, landform alteration, and fuel modification. - 6) Lot line adjustments are limited to four or fewer parcels.
+A lot line adjustment shall not be approved or conditionally approved unless the existing parcels are legal and the new parcels.

-- 53) Land aDivisions of land shall be designed to cluster development in order to minimize site disturbance, landform alteration, and fuel modification. - 6) Lot line adjustments are limited to four or fewer parcels.
-A lot line adjustment shall not be approved or conditionally approved unless the existing parcels are legal and the new parcels resulting from the lot line adjustment will conform to the Local-Coastal Program.
-In addition to all applicable LCP standards, a lot line adjustment shall only be approved with a finding that the resulting parcels protect coastalresources in a manner equal to or better than their existing configuration.
+resulting from the lot line adjustment will conform to the Local Coastal Program.
+In addition to all applicable LCP standards, a lot line adjustment shall only be approved with a finding that the resulting parcels protect coastal resources in a manner equal to or better than their existing configuration.

-7) The reviewing authority shall not approve a land division if any parcel beingcreated would not be consistent with the certified LCP, including the maximum density designated by the Land Use Plan.
+7) The reviewing authority shall not approve a land division if any parcel being created would not be consistent with the certified LCP, including the maximum density designated by the Land Use Plan.

-84) Land divisions are not the principally permitted use in any zoning district.
+84) Land d Divisions of land are not the principally permitted use in any zoning district.